Ganrokh/100-days-of-code/log.md

 **Today's Progress:** More practice with passing data between Vue components.

 **Thoughts:** I spent more time reviewing passing data between components.
 I'm better at it, and I understand the different ways of doing it more.
 I like using an Event Bus to pass data between components.
 However, one thing that I'm not clear on is why you wouldn't want to use an Event Bus.
 Also, I like using slots.
 It's an incredibly simple, yet useful, functionality.

+### Day 86: Saturday, April 20th, 2019 - Happy Birthday, Snoop Dogg!

+**Today's Progress:** Introduction to dynamic components.

+**Thoughts:** Max calls slots and dynamic components "advance component concepts".
+However, I took to them very quickly, much quicker than I did the previous component concepts.
+I even memorized the syntax very quickly.
+I think the overall leaner syntax and boilerplate of Vue is helping immensely.
+I still need to work on passing data between components, but based on what I'm reading online, that might come naturally when I start learning about VueX.